freedomofpress/securedrop/docs/install.md

      * The Document Interface.
      * The journalist's personal GPG key.

 The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with Google Authenticator installed, or a YubiKey.
-This means the journalist will also have the following passphrase:
+This means the journalist will also have the following credential:

  * The secret code for the Document Interface's two-factor authentication.